coltonf96/21cmFAST/docs/M_TURN.rst

     f_{\rm duty}^{\rm (MCG)}(M_h;M_{\rm turn}^{\rm (MCG)},M_{\rm atom}) = \exp\left(-M_{\rm turn}^{\rm (MCG)}/M_h\right)\exp\left(-M_h/M_{\rm atom}\right).

+The exponential decrease in the duty fraction of MCGs above :math:`M_{\rm atom}}` reflects the increasing probability of galaxies in these halos to be formed as ACGs rather than MCGs.

 ``21cmFAST`` v3.0.0 introduced several flags and parameters that allowed the user to switch between different models: